espocrm/documentation/user-guide/emails.md

 *Status* field. `Sent` means it was sent from CRM, `Archived` – fetched from IMAP account or archived manually, `Draft` – means that email was created as a draft.

 When the new email comes the system tries to recognize which record this email belongs to.
-It can link it with Account, Lead, Opportunity, Case (and Contact in B2C mode) etc. If it wasn't recognized then user can link it manually by filling in *Parent* field.
+It can link it with Account, Lead, Opportunity, Case (and Contact in B2C mode) etc. If it wasn't recognized, then user can link it manually by filling in *Parent* field.

-If an email came from a new potential client user can **convert it to Lead**.
+If an email came from a new potential client, user can **convert it to Lead**.
 Open Email entry and click Create Lead in top-right menu.

 It's also possible to **create Task or Case** from an email record.

-If email addresses (from, to, cc) in an email record are known to the system it will show the person they are related to (Contact, Lead, User etc).
-If some email address is new you can **create contact** right from there.
+If email addresses (from, to, cc) in an email record are known to the system, it will show the person they are related to (Contact, Lead, User etc).
+If some email address is new, you can **create contact** right from there.

 All emails related to specific record are shown in History panel of that record.
 If some email is related, for example, to opportunity but opportunity is related to the account, it will be shown both in opportunity and account.